garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

 # Improved error messages #

-Erlang' error messages tend to get a lot of (valid) critisism for being hard to understand.
+Erlang's error messages tend to get a lot of (valid) critisism for being hard to understand.
 Two great new features have been added to help the user understand why something has failed.